Helzberg Diamonds Review (2023)

 Helzberg Diamonds Review Verdict

 If you have been reading through the whole Helzberg Diamonds review, it should come as no surprise that we cannot recommend that you buy lab-grown diamonds or diamond jewelry there.
+There really are no positive changes in our updated 2023 review, so the review score does not change this year.

 While there are some positives, such as a decent selection of pre-set lab-created diamond jewelry and loose diamonds, these come with caveats.
 The quality of the lab diamonds used for their pre-set jewelry is simply too low or unknown (in 99% of cases, it means low quality).
-And the prices of the lab diamonds that are of excellent quality cost three times as much as elsewhere.
+And the prices of lab diamonds that are of excellent quality cost three times as much as elsewhere.

 Adding mediocre support, shipping, and return policies, we find it challenging to spot redeeming qualities that can balance the exorbitant prices and lack of diamond quality transparency.